openshift-telco/openshift4x-poc/README.md

  In this case no need to set port=0 in /etc/dnsmasq.conf file.

+***NOTE:*** While setting up the external DNS server make sure the A records priorities for master and etcd are set properly .
+We want to have higher priority for master A records as compared to etcd A record .
+Otherwise what will happen is when we try to install master nodes ,during the reverse lookup step it might get the etcd FQDN instead of master FQDN!!

+***NOTE:*** If using Microsoft external DNS server you can use CNAME for etcd FQDN's

 ### Load Balancer Configuration
 - Setup load balancerconfiguration in ***pass-through*** for Kubernetes API (`tcp/6443`), Machine Server Config (`tcp/22623`), OpenShift Routers HTTP and HTTPS (`tcp/80`, `tcp/443`)